steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 will blacklist any host where initializing the negotiation code fails.
 The blacklist lasts the duration of the JVM.

 ## Adding Delegation token renewal

+Simplest way to do this is to have something in the background which makes `OPTIONS` or `HEAD` calls of the endpoint (the former relies on `OPTIONS` not being disabled, the latter on `HEAD`) being inexpensive.

 ## Supporting custom webauth initializers